ud3sh/api-docs/sample-api.md

 Endpoints for managing course equivalency rules.

 #### `POST /course-equivalencies`
 * **Description:** Creates a new course equivalency rule.
+The `sourceCourseId` refers to the ID of the course from the external institution (which should exist in a shared or referenceable courses table, identified by `sourceInstitutionId`).
+The `equivalentInstitutionCourseId` refers to the ID of the course at the evaluating institution.
 * **Authentication:** Required.
 * **Request Body:**
     ```json
     {
-        "source_institution_id": 2, // ID of the external institution
+        "sourceInstitutionId": 2, // ID of the external institution
-        "source_course_id": 213142,    // ID of the course from the external institution (must exist in `courses` table, defined by source_institution_id)
+        "sourceCourseId": 213142,    // ID of the course from the external institution
-        "equivalent_institution_course_id": 9012300, // ID of the course at the evaluating institution
+        "equivalentInstitutionCourseId": 9012300, // ID of the course at the evaluating institution
-        "mapping_type": "direct",
+        "mappingType": "direct",
-        "credits_awarded": 3.00,
+        "creditsAwarded": 3.00,
         "notes": "Direct transfer for Intro to CS."
     }
     ```